florianjehn/florianjehn.github.io/_posts/2022-12-05-problematization.md

 This book tells its stories somewhat in parallel, but there are four main topics the authors are exploring:

 * How can we classify research questions?
-* Almost all researchers use “gap-spotting”, a process that only creates boring research question
+* Almost all researchers use “gap-spotting”, a process that only creates boring research questions
 * How can we find more relevant research questions?
 Challenge assumptions instead!
 * Why do scientists use gap-spotting so much, even though it produces more boring research?